-TalkMed Group Limited (the "Company") is a limited liability company incorporated and domiciled in Singapore and is listed on the Singapore Exchange Securities Trading Limited (SGX-ST).
+TalkMed Group Limited (the "Company") is a limited liability company incorporated and domiciled in Singapore and is listed on the Singapore Exchange Securities Trading Limited ("SGX-ST").
 The immediate and ultimate holding company is Ladyhill Holdings Pte.
 Ltd..

-The registered office of the Company is at 101 Thomson Road #09-02 United Square Singapore 307591 and the principal place of business of the Group is at 3 Mount Elizabeth #13-16/17 Mount Elizabeth Hospital, Singapore 228510.
+The registered office of the Company is at 101 Thomson Road, #09-02 United Square, Singapore 307591 and the principal place of business of the Group is at 3 Mount Elizabeth, #13-16/17 Mount Elizabeth Hospital, Singapore 228510.

-The principal activity of the Company is investment holding.
-The principal activities of the subsidiaries are disclosed in Note 11 to the financial statements.
+The principal activity of the Company is that of investment holding.
+The principal activities of the subsidiaries and associate are disclosed in Note 12 and 13 to the financial statements.